-If you’re in the market for a new vehicle, buying used could save you a significant amount of money.
-The average used car price was a little over $28,000 in 2021, compared to over $47,000 for new cars, according to Kelley Blue Book.
+If you’re in the market for a vehicle, buying used could save you money.
+The average used car price was $26,533 as of October 2023, compared to around $48,000 for new cars, according to Kelley Blue Book.

 6 key steps to buying a used car

-There is no surefire way to guarantee that you will get a used car that is free of defects.
+There is no way to guarantee that you will get a used car free of defects.
 However, you can take steps to minimize your risk and secure the best deal.

 1. Make a budget and stick to it

-Take a look at your budget and determine how much you can afford to spend each month on a car loan.
-Experts recommend spending no more than 25 percent of your net (or take-home) pay on all vehicle costs — including the monthly payment, insurance and maintenance.
+Look at your budget and determine how much you can afford to spend monthly on a car loan.
+Experts recommend spending no more than 20 percent of your net (or take-home) pay on all vehicle costs.

-Use an auto loan calculator to get an estimate of your maximum purchase price based on your desired monthly payment.
-If you’re planning to roll tax, title and registration costs into the loan, include them in the purchase price as well.
+Use an auto loan calculator to estimate your maximum purchase price based on your desired monthly payment.
+If you’re planning to roll tax, title and registration costs into the loan, include them in the purchase price.

-And don’t forget to factor in the cost of maintaining your vehicle.
+And don’t forget to factor in the cost of vehicle maintenance.
 You may need to adjust your budget to comfortably afford the monthly payment along with fuel costs, insurance, repairs and maintenance.

 2. Research cars that fit your needs

 Now that you have an ideal purchase price, research safe and reliable models that fit your needs and budget.
 Create a list of your top five options and narrow it down based on reviews and safety ratings from the Insurance Institute for Highway Safety.
 Kelley Blue Book and Edmunds also offer reviews and ratings for used cars.